yfdn/hello-world/README.md

 # hello-world
-This is my first hello-world
+This is my first hello-world,I'm glad to be on this platform.